Invoca/developer-docs/source/api_documentation/transactions_api/_network_param_table.rst

     - Sale Amount
     - [Call center integration only] Total order amount (not including shipping) as reported by the call center.

-  * - signal_10_value
-    - Signal: Invoca slot 10
-    - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)

   * - signal_1_value
     - Signal: Invoca slot 1
     - Signals are configurable metrics that are tracked across calls, configured with rules about when the Signal is met (1 if Signal is met, 0 if Signal was applied to the call but not met, null if Signal was not applied to call)